DongusJr/Assignment-Final-T-533-VIHU/README.md

 - Currently the game can only tell when someone wins, but not when there is a draw.
 Write a test for such function and then implement it and add that to the game.
 - Should the game be playable without the players names ?
+    I added so you don't have to supply names, you will have the default ❌ and ⭕ names.
 - There is an outdated library there somewhere, can you spot it ?
+    The Moment library is the outdated library
 - There are no unit tests.
 Add them.
 - There are no ui integration tests.
 Add them.
 - There are no e2e tests.
 Add them.